-The elementary/primary school dates from the 18th century and is one of the oldest schools in Sweden.
+The primary school dates from the 18th century and is one of the oldest schools in Sweden.
 Teaching took place on the upper floor until 1884.
 The ground floor was an almshouse.

-The ancient monument Garvaregården (The Tannery) is an arts and crafts house from the 18th century.
-The Culture Association is responsible for the town museum and it´s unique collections.
-The Tanner´s house and his workshop can be seen.
-There is also a café and a handicraft shop.
-Open during the summer.
+The cultural heritage building Garvaregården (The Tannery) is an arts and crafts house from the 18th century.
+The Culture Association is responsible for the town museum and its unique collections.
+Here you can visit the Tanner’s house and his old workshop.
+There is also a café and a handicraft shop and is only open during the summer months.

 6. Trosa Stadskyrka (trosa town church)

-The Town Church was consecrated in 1711.
-It is one of the oldest preserved buildings in Trosa.
-It was spared from the fire by the Russians in 1719 as they used it as a stable.
+The Town Church was consecrated in 1711 and it is one of the oldest preserved buildings in Trosa.
+It was spared from the fire by the Russians in 1719 as they used it as a stable for their horses.

 Continue down on Västra Långgatan.